Board of Directors

 Yannick Du Pont

-Next to his work at SPARK, Yannick du Pont also holds the following, unpaid posts: Member of the Advisory Board, The Center for Theory of Change Member of the Board, Foundation Max van der Stoel Member of the Steering Committee, Knowledge Platform Security and Rule of Law (For more information: https://www.linkedin.com/in/ydupont)
+Next to his work at SPARK, Yannick du Pont also holds the following unpaid posts: Member of the Advisory Board, The Center for Theory of Change Member of the Board, Foundation Max van der Stoel Member of the Steering Committee, Knowledge Platform Security and Rule of Law (for more information).

 Managing Partner Tellinq, The Netherlands